-This proposal represents a 0.5% (\$652) cost reduction from Year 3's proposal of a similar scope.
-The drop is due primarily to a reduction in the fishing vessel sampling costs associated with weather, vessel maintenance, and seasonal black sea bass distribution.
-CFRF personnel and Fringe Benefits have been updated to current staff expenses.
+This proposal represents a 0.1% (\$3) cost reduction from Year 4's proposal of a similar scope.
+The drop is due primarily to a reduction in the research supplies cost, the ODD programmer cost, and an update to the CFRF personnel and Fringe Benefits to current staff rates.
 These changes are reflected in the CFRF sub-contract (section F of the Budget Table).

 The CFRF and RI DEM have pursued funding from a variety of sources for the Black Sea Bass Research Fleet and will continue to do so to ensure the longevity and utility of the data collected to the management of this data poor species.
-Presently, the CFRF has secured partial funding from the Sarah K. de Coizart Tenth Perpetual Charitable Trust to partially support additional fishing vessels operating in the Research Fleet as well as to undertake laboratory sampling of black sea bass from the federal water, winter fishery.
-These recently awarded funds represent a willingness for the CFRF and RI DEM to search for external sources of funds to support the Research Fleet as well as an agreement by the management representatives on the steering committee and the industry collaborators that the project addresses important issues.
+Last year, the CFRF secured partial funding from the Sarah K. de Coizart Tenth Perpetual Charitable Trust to partially support additional fishing vessels operating in the Research Fleet as well as to undertake laboratory sampling of black sea bass from the federal water, winter fishery.
+The awarded funds represent a willingness for the CFRF and RI DEM to search for external sources of funds to support the Research Fleet as well as an agreement by the management representatives on the steering committee and the industry collaborators that the project addresses important issues.